Riad Tizwa

 Fes, Morocco

-A great-value sanctuary with panoramic views across the medina and delicious fassi cooking
+A great-value sanctuary with a sunny roof terrace, views across the medina and delicious fassi cooking

-A great-value sanctuary with panoramic views across the medina and delicious fassi cooking
+A great-value sanctuary with a sunny roof terrace, views across the medina and delicious fassi cooking

 Tizwa means 'bee' in Arabic: it takes its name from brothers Daniel and Richard Bee who loved the Fes medina so much, they were inspired to open a hotel here.
 So they found a grand old family house of elegant proportions, and after an inspired restoration project it has become an ode to the decorative arts of Morocco: chiselled stucco, polished tadelakt, geometric woodwork, zellig and beijmat tiling, and ornate ironmongery.

 Given the wealth of detail present in the fabric of the building, when it came to furnishing the riad the Bees kept things spare: a few low tables, easy chairs and potted plants in the soaring central patio; simple bench seats in the salon; Berber rugs in a rich hue of garnet, and uncluttered bedrooms.
 But despite the beauty of this décor, it's not the main draw.
 There are other, even more appealing elements.
-The views of the medina from Tizwa's terrace could not be bettered, the welcome is warm and genuine, breakfasts (served any time you want) are fabulous, and the 9 guest rooms come with a price tag which is way below similar ones in the medina.
+Tizwa's roof terrace is tranquil, the welcome is warm and genuine, breakfasts (served any time you want) are fabulous, and the 9 guest rooms come with a price tag which is way below similar ones in the medina.

 Highs